-While potatoes are cooking, preheat oven to 425 degrees F (218 C) and lightly grease a 2-quart baking dish (or comparable sized dish, such as 9x13 pan.
-An 8x8 won’t fit it all but close! // as original recipe is written // adjust number or size of dish if altering batch size).
+- While potatoes are cooking, preheat oven to 425 degrees F (218 C) and lightly grease a 2-quart baking dish (or comparable sized dish, such as 9×13 pan.
+An 8×8 won’t fit it all but close! // as original recipe is written // adjust number or size of dish if altering batch size).

-Add a pinch each salt and pepper.
+- Add tomato paste (optional) and a pinch each salt and pepper.
 Then add lentils, stock, and thyme and stir.
 Bring to a low boil.
-Then reduce heat to simmer.
+Then cover and reduce heat to simmer.
 Continue cooking until lentils are tender (35-40 minutes).
 Once tender, remove the lid and continue simmering uncovered, stirring frequently, to evaporate any excess liquid.